MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 Open a new Microsoft Edge Developer account.
 Before you submit the Extension, you must set up a Microsoft Edge developer account in [Partner Center][MicrosoftPartnerCenter]

 > [!NOTE]
-> Do you have a Microsoft Account?
-To create a developer account for Microsoft Edge, you must have a Microsoft account email \(You are not able to sign up with a work or school email address\).
-If you do not have a Microsoft account, go to [account.microsoft.com][MicrosoftAccount], select **Sign in**, and then choose **Create one!**.
+> To create a developer account for Microsoft Edge, you must register with a MSA email account \(@outlook.com, @live.com, and so on\).
+You are not able to sign up with a work or school email address.

 1. Go to the [developer page][MicrosoftPartnerCenter] and select **GO TO DASHBOARD**.
 1. If you are not already signed in with a **Microsoft account**, sign in now, or create a new Microsoft account.
 You use the same Microsoft account that you use to sign into your developer account.
 After you sign in, this registration form is displayed: